-ESE has three stages: prelims, mains, and interview.
-Each stage is a knockout stage.
-In ESE, a candidate has to score minimum qualifying marks in every subsequent stage from the Prelims stage in order to reach the final and third stage of the exam, i.e., the interview.
-Hence, qualifying Prelims is very important.
-After prelims, there is a sufficient gap of six months for the Main examination.
-Candidates scoring well in the Main are called for the Personality test.
-Then the final result is declared out of a total of 1300 marks.
-The marks secured by the last recommended candidate are the cut-off marks for the Engineering Services Exam.
-So, after knowing the pattern, it’s important to understand the cut-off trend.
-So, if you are someone who is aiming for ESE 2026, then this blog will be fruitful for you.
-Here we have shared the last 5years ESE cut-off.
+The UPSC ESE is conducted in three stages: prelims, mains, and interview.
+Every stage in the ESE is a knockout stage.
+In the ESE, a candidate has to score the minimum qualifying marks at every subsequent stage, starting from the prelims, in order to reach the final and third stage of the exam, i.e., the interview.
+Hence, qualifying for the prelims is very important.
+After the prelims, there is a sufficient gap of around six months before the main examination.
+Candidates scoring well in the mains are called for the personality test.
+Then, the final result is declared out of a total of 1300 marks.
+The marks secured by the last recommended candidate are considered the cut-off marks for the Engineering Services Examination.

-Cut-off marks of three stages of ESE-2024 for respective branches are as follows:
+Cut-off marks of three stages of ESE-2025 for respective branches are as follows:

 Civil Engineering